Skip to main content

 • Reducing cognitive load by organizing information spatially

-• Engaging creativity through colors, shapes, and imagery
+• Engaging creativity through colors, visuals, and imagery

 How Mind Maps Mirror Memory